 We have an Activity Room on site that Schools and Youth Groups can rent out for use.
 Please contact us directly to discuss and to book this.

-We have three part-time members of staff dedicated to working with School and Youth groups at the farm.
-Cat Tomlinson delivers our nursery packages, Hannah Leigh Mackie is our Environmental Education Project Officer, and Alex Collings is our Farm Education Officer.
+We have two part-time members of staff dedicated to working with School and Youth groups at the farm.
+Fiona Stone is our Environmental Education Project Officer, and Alex Collings is our Farm Education Officer.
 Stepney City Farm has a team of dedicated employees and volunteers who support all the different projects onsite.

 Designated Eating Areas